ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/JS_-_Mocha_(testing).md

 tags: [hmpps]
 ---

-"A feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
-Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases."
+Mocha is a popular JavaScript test framework that runs on Node.js and in the browser, allowing developers to write and execute asynchronous tests.
+It provides a flexible structure for organizing tests and supports various assertion libraries, making it easy to create unit and integration tests for JavaScript applications.